-Official: Gas leaks around 1/3 of Denmark’s CO2 emissions
+Record methane leak flows from damaged Baltic Sea pipelines

 “We believe that half the gas is out by now of one of the two pipes,” Böttzauw said.
 “We are talking about a huge spill of several million cubic meters of gas.”

-He said the gas is not poisonous but contains methane, which is a potent greenhouse gas.

-In a statement, his agency said its calculation on the greenhouse gas emissions was an estimate “partly because it is not certain that all the natural gas will be released into the atmosphere; partly because a methane proportion of the natural gas of 100% has been assumed.”

-The statement added that the calculation was based on information from operators Nord Stream AG and Nord Stream 2 AG about the content of natural gas in the three pipelines that are leaking.
+The Danish agency statement added that its calculation was based on information from operators Nord Stream AG and Nord Stream 2 AG about the content of natural gas in the three pipelines that are leaking.

-Some European officials and energy experts have said Russia is likely to blame since it directly benefits from higher energy prices and economic anxiety across Europe.
-But others cautioned against pointing fingers until investigators are able to determine what happened.
+The incidents come as the EU struggles to keep a lid on soaring gas and electricity prices.

 “As long as there is gas, it dangerous to be there,” Böttzauw said, declining to say when experts would be able to go down and see the pipes, which he said was made of 12-centimeter (5-inch) thick steel coated with concrete.
 They lie on the seabed between 70 and 90 meters (230 feet and 295 feet) deep.